Web3XTLab/SDKDemo/README.md

 # SDK Demo App

-Demo applications that demonstrates the usage of DApp SDK.
+Demo applications that demonstrate the usage of DApp SDK.

 ## Description